Surgical Instrument Cleaning can Strengthen Surgical Instruments Capacity to

-Neutral pH Cleaning Concentrates recommended by Device Manufacturers
+Neutral pH Cleaning Concentrates are recommended by Device Manufacturers.

 Virtually all manufacturers of surgical instruments, rigid scopes, flexible scopes, and instrument containers recommend the use of neutral pH Cleaning Concentrates.
 Generic Example of this recommendation: Do not use high acidic (pH <4) or high alkaline (pH >10) products for disinfection or cleaning, since these can corrode metal, cause discoloration or stress fractures.
 Do not use abrasive pads or abrasive Cleaning Concentrates, which will scratch the surface allowing dirt and water deposits to collect.
 Abrasive cleaning will remove the protective passive layer.
 Do not use Cleaning Concentrates with high concentrations of chlorine bleach to clean or disinfect stainless steel instruments, as pitting will occur.

 Neutral pH 7 surgical instrument cleaning solutions are recommended by all surgical instrument and container manufacturers.
 The all-in-one enzyme surgical instrument cleaners delvers water softeners that treat the source water to counter the corrosive effects of source hard water that contains high mineral levels, and a free rinsing ingredient breaks the surface tension of the final rinse for spotless and residue free surgical instruments.

 The all-in-ONE enzyme detergent lubricant cleaner is designed to deliver all of the ingredients necessary for effectively cleaning and maintaining surgical instrument stainless steel.